 The Golden Circle Tour is the by far most popular tour in Iceland.
-We start from your hotel in Reykjavík (or neighboring area) and head out up the valley named Mosfellsdalur where we drive past our nobel prize winning author´s house Halldór Laxness, and over the heath to Þingvellir our Unesco world heritage site where we can see evidence of the North American and Euro Asian tectonic plate divide. Þingvellir is also where the Vikings assembled one of the world first parliament the year 930.
+We start from your hotel in Reykjavík (or neighboring area) and head out up the valley named Mosfellsdalur where we drive past our nobel prize winning author´s house Halldór Laxness, and over the heath to Þingvellir our Unesco world heritage site where we can see evidence of the North American and Euro Asian tectonic plate divide. Þingvellir is also where the Vikings assembled one of the world first parliament in the year 930.
 From Þingvellir we head over to the Geysir area where you can have a walk through the park and have lunch.
 After Launch witch we recommend at the Geysir restaurant we head up to the highlands and visit the Langjökull area.
 On our way up to the highlands we will drive past the waterfall Gullfoss and on our way back from Langjökull we will stop at this impressive waterfall Gullfoss, Icelands most visited waterfall.
 Faxi waterfall is the next destination after Gullfoss and then it is about an hour and a half long drive back to Reykjavík.

 What we can see on The Golden Circle Glaciar Tour